peteroupc/numbers-java/api/com.upokecenter.numbers.EContext.md

 **Returns:**

-* <code>true</code> if the EMax and EMin properties refer to the number's Exponent property adjusted to the number's precision, or just the number's Exponent property; otherwise, <code>false</code> ..
-The default value is true, meaning that EMax and EMin refer to the adjusted exponent.
-Setting this value to false (using WithAdjustExponent) is useful for modeling floating point representations with an integer mantissa (significand) and an integer exponent, such as Java's BigDecimal. <code>true</code> if the EMax and EMin properties refer to the number's Exponent property adjusted to the number's precision, or false if they refer to just the number's Exponent property.
+* <code>true</code> if the EMax and EMin properties refer to the number's Exponent property adjusted to the number's precision, or false if they refer to just the number's Exponent property.

 ### getClampNormalExponents
     public final boolean getClampNormalExponents()